EJP-ORION/OH-Surveillance-Codex/docs/5-the-dissemination-principle.rst

    providers’ perspective rather than focussing on the receiver needs and may not interpret the data from a One Health perspective.
-To support One Health reporting, examples or templates to report different types of hazards with a OH focus have been developed.
+To support One Health reporting, examples or templates to report different types of hazards with a One Health focus have been developed.
 The templates demonstrate how to report e.g. AMR in food borne zoonoses throughout the food chain and focusing on the consequences for humans and animals or how to report zoonotic trends, whilst enhancing the